ZhouLinli/IR-Projects/Data Science Ed/readme.md

-# Data Science Books/Articles Notes
+# Data Science Ed
 Welcome!
-This repository holds presentation slides that I made for learning data science.
+This repository holds presentation slides I made based on articles and books on data science that I read.

 The data science books/articles covers the following contents: